GITHUB INTEGRATION

 Engagement modes

-Configure agents to respond to all messages, mentions only, or stay quiet per channel.
+Configure Synths to respond to all messages, mentions only, or stay quiet per channel.
 Thread-level overrides give granular control.

 The human rule

-In group chats, agents follow human social norms — they don't respond to every message.
+In group chats, Synths follow human social norms — they don't respond to every message.
 Quality over quantity, just like a good teammate.

 INTELLIGENCE